-Risk adjustment has been considered in the development of control charts due to the impact of the human element in process outcomes.
-Steiner et al. [2] developed a Riskadjusted type of Cumulative Sum control chart (CUSUM) to monitor surgical outcomes, death and survival, which are influenced by the state of a patient's health, age and other factors.
-This approach has been extended to Exponential Moving Average control charts (EWMA) [3], [4].
-Both modified procedures have been intensively reviewed and are now well established for monitoring clinical outcomes where the observations are recorded as binary data [5], [6], [7].
+Risk adjustment has been considered in the development of control charts in the healthcare context due to the impact of the human element in process outcomes.
+Steiner et al. [2] developed Risk-adjusted Cumulative Sum charts to monitor surgical outcomes, death and survival, which are influenced by the state of a patient's health, age and other factors.
+This approach has been extended to Exponential Moving Average control charts [3], [4].
+Monitoring patient survival time instead of binary outcomes of a process in presence of patient mix has recently been proposed in the healthcare context.
+In this setting a continuous time-to-event variable within a follow-up period is considered.
+The variable may be right censored due to a finite follow-up.
+Biswas and Kalbfleisch